 A fantastic idea I hope never dies and heads back to Dublin soon.

 Ignore my Advice – Do The Most Touristic Attraction in Europe.

 Even if you don’t have the fainted interest in

 The Guinness brand is part of the fabric of old and new Dublin.
 And the storehouse happens to be Ireland’s most popular tourist attraction.
-It’s also been named Europe’s best attraction, beating the Colosseum in Rome and The Eiffel Tower to name a few.
+The Guinness Storehouse has been named Europe’s best attraction, beating the Colosseum in Rome and The Eiffel Tower to name a few.

 How good is it?

 It feels like a tourist conveyer belt in there but there’s no denying that the building and the exhibitions are impressive.
-The history of the Guinness Brewery and the Guinness family are an essential part of the history of the city of Dublin itself.
+The history of the Guinness Brewery and the Guinness family is an essential part of Irish history and the history of Dublin itself.
 This is an important business

 Instead of just sampling the restaurants of Dublin, why not take part in a food tour?